Fireblend/LD27-PuzzleDash/README.md

 Download
 ===

-Download the game here: https://www.dropbox.com/s/9hdlzh2d0ks7r2h/puzzle_dash_fireblend.apk
+Grab the game here: https://play.google.com/store/apps/details?id=com.fireblend.puzzledash

 You can download a jar you can play on your PC from the submission's LD page, although I discourage it simply because it's so much more fun on a multitouch screen :)